i-CARE* Volunteer Trainer

 - be in sessions facilitated by animal trainer, Eileen Udry, Ph.D. along with co-trainers, Kara M. and Sara S.

-The Winter 2014 i-CARE program will be offered at the following session times:
+The Spring 2014 i-CARE 9-week session will be offered at the following times:

 You choose the day of the week that you are most regularly available (i.e., you don't have to be available during ALL the session times noted above; you simply choose which "group" (or groups) best suite your schedule).
 Volunteers should be able to attend at least 80% sessions for reasons of safety and continuity of skill development.
 Please do not sign-up if making this commitment is not realistic for you (as the AAF shelter dogs will be terribly disappointed :)